mariask2/topics2themes/README.md

 As a default, the "data_folder" is positioned as a subdirectory in the folder with the python code.
 The variable "WORKSPACE_FOLDER" in the file "environment_configuration.py"  can, however, be changed to another location, and the "data_folder" can be positioned there.

+**********

+If you are using conda, don't forget to activate the environment,

+source activate <name of environment>

+For instance:
+source activate topic_modelling

+You used to be able to create a model without
+To create a new topic model for the data in the folders data_folder/vaccination_constructed_data python make_topic_models.py --project data_folder.vaccination_constructed_data_marked (This will not be save to the database, only written to a file)

 Part of the code is inspired from: https://medium.com/@aneesha/topic-modeling-with-scikit-learn-e80d33668730